Producer Katzenberg picks up honorary Oscar for charity work

 This year, the honorary Oscars went to Katzenberg, stuntman Hal Needham, documentary filmmaker D.A.
 Pennebaker and arts advocate George Stevens Jr. They were recognized at a black-tie affair that brought out stars such as Annette Bening, Kirk Douglas and Steven Spielberg.

-Katzenberg, a former chairman of Walt Disney Co's movie division and the founder and chief executive of Dreamworks Animation, was given a Jean Hersholt Humanitarian Award for his fundraising efforts for a range of charitable causes.
+Katzenberg, a former chairman of Walt Disney Co's (DIS.N) movie division and the founder and chief executive of Dreamworks Animation DWA.O, was given a Jean Hersholt Humanitarian Award for his fundraising efforts for a range of charitable causes.

 "Jeffrey has no problem asking you for like, way too much money," actor Will Smith joked in a speech during the ceremony.